 The Happipreneur – Reviews & Interviews

-which Tony Robinson OBE now gives virtual and in-person talks on.
-Both the book and the talk are inspiring, practical and useful for everyone, no matter what size or type of organisation you work in.
+Both the book and the show are inspiring, practical and useful for everyone, no matter what size or type of organisation they work in.

-All leaders, coaches, mentors, parents, teachers and all those supporting enterprising people give the book and the talk 5* reviews.
-Students, retired people and those thinking about starting a business or side hustle love the book and the talk too.
+All leaders, managers, coaches, mentors, parents, teachers and all those supporting enterprising people give the book and the show 5* reviews.

-Here are just a small selection of the Amazon reviews and media interviews (videos, radio, podcasts and articles) about The Happipreneur.
-Buy it or book it before he snuffs it. £2 from the sale of each book online or in bookstores goes to the #ExcludedUK hardship fund.
+Here are just a small selection of the Amazon reviews and media interviews (videos, radio, interviews, podcasts and articles) about The Happipreneur and the Be More Happipreneur Show.

 Penny Power OBE] Digital Entrepreneur

 Tony is the most important voices in the MicroBiz world.
 A clever, loving man who has dedicated his life for the last 30 years to this sector of our economy.
 Reading his book gives you an insight into his drive and ambition for our nation and for each of us that thrive or fail in this hard-won battle of business.

 I think the most important reader of this is anyone in Government, any one who sells to the MicroBiz and anyone that wants the economies in this modern world to stand up and fight for the amazing people that own a small part of the economy but create so much impact